 More than 80% of all the vehicles on our roads are bought using finance of some sort, but have you ever stopped and wondered if it’s actually a good idea to buy a used car on finance?

-Buying a used car on finance makes sense for some people in certain circumstances, but these days there are better ways of using your money to get a vehicle to suit your needs.
+Buying a used car on finance is good for some people in certain circumstances, but these days there are several ways of using your money to get a vehicle to suit your needs that you could consider.
 Here I’m going to explain why so many of us buy used cars and other types of vehicles using finance, and why that can be a good thing to do, but I’m also going to tell you why a lot of the time you really should be looking at alternatives.

 - Reasons why people buy used cars

 - Why so many people buy used cars on finance

 - Do you really want a used vehicle?